AdVsCorp/moss-process-analysis/README.md

 # Moss Process Analysis
-(Warning : this is a first version and may be unstable.)
+(Warning : this is a first version that may be unstable and may be subject to change.)

 This script allows to process the list of processes used by the client in the log file.